 However, planning now for the unthinkable is an important part of being a parent.
 You need to protect your minor children and young adult children as much as possible for the day when you are no longer here to do so yourself.
-The compassionate and experienced team at The Law Office of Seth Bier will be able to answer your questions and guide you through the process of estate planning.
+The compassionate and experienced team at Bier Law will be able to answer your questions and guide you through the process of estate planning.

 What Should be Included When Planning for a Minor Child?

 When you are putting together a plan for your minor child, the following should be included:

 - Temporary guardianship: someone who can immediately take care of your children in an emergency so they do not wind up in the hands of an agency